mawarqurnelia/data_crawling/README.md

 # data_scrapingcrawling
-Get data using Scraping and Crawling techniques in Python.
+Get data using Crawling techniques in Python.